Leavenworth Detention Center

 The Leavenworth Detention Center was a privately run maximum-security federal prison located in Leavenworth, Kansas.
-The facility was owned and operated by CoreCivic formerly named Corrections Corporation of America under contract with the United States Marshals Service.
+The facility is owned and was operated by CoreCivic formerly named Corrections Corporation of America under contract with the United States Marshals Service.

+History

 When originally constructed as a 460-bed private prison, it was the first correctional facility under direct contract with a U.S. federal agency.
 In May 2008 the facility underwent its fourth expansion to increase capacity to 1,126 inmates.
 It held both male and female prisoners.